open-telemetry/oteps/text/0074-global-init.md

 There are two acceptable ways to provide default instances in
 OpenTelemetry: (1) through dependency injection, (2) through global variables initialized at most once.
 The feasibility of each approach varies by language.
-The implementation MUST select one of the following strategies.
+The implementation MUST support at least one of the following strategies.

 ### Service provider mechanism